rainerborene/vim-timetap/README.md

 A precise time tracker for Vim.

-Different from other time trackers, timetape.vim does everything for you automatically.
+Timetape does everything for you automatically.
 You don't have to waste your precious time managing worked hours or whatever.
 This plugin tracks the period of time from the moment you enter in the insert mode.

 ## Installation